Five Nights at Freddy's: Origin and development

 The concept for Five Nights at Freddy's stemmed from the negative reception of Scott Cawthon's earlier game, Chipper & Sons Lumber Co., where players said that the main character resembled a "scary animatronic animal."
 Initially discouraged by the criticism, Cawthon, who had predominantly created Christian-oriented games, leveraged this feedback to develop something intentionally frightening.
 Five Nights at Freddy's was released on August 8, 2014, via Desura, followed by a Steam release after gaining approval through the crowdsourcing platform Greenlight.
 The game rapidly gained popularity after being showcased by prominent YouTubers.

 Following its success, the franchise expanded rapidly, earning a Guinness World Record for "most video game sequels in a single year" for the games released between August 2014 and June 2015.
 Cawthon used Clickteam Fusion 2.5 for game development and Autodesk 3ds Max for 3D graphics.
 Since Help Wanted in 2019, Cawthon has worked with game development company Steel Wool Studios.
 Ports for Five Nights at Freddy's, Five Nights at Freddy's 2, Five Nights at Freddy's 3, and Five Nights at Freddy's 4 on PlayStation 4, Xbox One, and Nintendo Switch were released on November 29, 2019.
-In 2021, following backlash regarding donations to members of the Republican Party, Cawthon announced his retirement from the franchise, stating that someone of his choosing would be "running the show" from then on.
+In 2021, following backlash regarding donations to members of the Republican Party, Cawthon announced his retirement from game development, stating that someone of his choosing would be "running the show" from then on.